Mount Kilimanjaro: Fastest

+Climbs by disabled people

 Several climbs by disabled people have drawn attention.
-Wheelchair user Bernard Goosen from South Africa scaled Kilimanjaro in six days in 2007.
+Wheelchair user Bernard Goosen from South Africa scaled Kilimanjaro in 6 days in 2007.
 In 2012, Kyle Maynard who has no forearms or lower legs, crawled unassisted to the summit of Mount Kilimanjaro.
+In 2020, a team featuring two double above-knee amputees, Hari Budha Magar and Justin Oliver Davis, summited Kilimanjaro.
+It took them 6 days to cover the 56 km distance to the summit.
+In 2025 a documentary followed five Ukrainian soldiers—four on prosthetic limbs and Olha, a severely wounded female sniper—while ascending Mount Kilimanjaro, resulting in 75 minute film, Second Wind.

+BASE jumping

 On 9 February 2015, Red Bull athlete Valerii Rozov performed the first wing-suit BASE jump from the summit of Mount Kilimanjaro.
 He flew approximately 3 kilometres before landing on the southern slope.

-In 2020, a team featuring two double above-knee amputees, Hari Budha Magar and Justin Oliver Davis, summited Kilimanjaro.
-It took them six days to cover the 56 km distance to the summit.